NunuM/where-am-i-server/README.md

 ### Get Started

-To get start you will Java and Maven in you machine.
+To get start you will **Java 8** and Maven in you machine.
 To start the server you need to type the following commands.

 ```
 mvn compile